On the Power of Differentiable Learning versus PAC and SQ Learning

-\paragraph{Our Contributions.} In this paper, we take a more refined view at this dichotomy, and consider learning with $\bSGD$ with larger mini-batch sizes $b>1$, as is more typically done in practice, as well as with $\fbGD$.
+\paragraph{Our Contributions.} In this paper, we take a more refined view of this dichotomy, and consider learning with $\bSGD$ with larger mini-batch sizes $b>1$, as is more typically done in practice, as well as with $\fbGD$.
 We ask whether the ability to simulate $\PAC$ learning is indeed preserved also with larger mini-batch sizes, or even full batch GD?
 Does this universality rest on using single examples, or perhaps very small mini-batches, or can we simulate any learning algorithm also without such extreme stochasticity?
 We discover that this depends on the relationship of the batch size $b$ and the precision $\rho$ of the gradient calculations.
 That is, to understand the power of differentiable learning, we need to also explicitly consider the numeric precision used in the gradient calculations, where $\rho$ is an arbitrary additive error we allow.

 We first show that regardless of the mini-batch size, $\bSGD$ is always able to simulate any $\SQ$ method, and so $\bSGD$ is at least as powerful as $\SQ$ learning.
-When the mini-batch size $b$ is large relative to the precision, namely $b =\omega(\log(n)/\rho^2)$, where $n$ is the input dimension and we assume the model size and number of iterations are polynomial in $n$\natinote{I added this clause, since this is not implied by the rest of the paragraph.
-Perhaps it's too cumbersome?}, $\bSGD$ is not any more powerful than $\SQ$.
+When the mini-batch size $b$ is large relative to the precision, namely $b =\omega(\log(n)/\rho^2)$, where $n$ is the input dimension and we assume the model size and number of iterations are polynomial in $n$, $\bSGD$ is not any more powerful than $\SQ$.
 But when $b < 1/(8\rho)$, or in other words with fine enough precision $\rho<1/(8 b)$, $\bSGD$ can again simulate any sample-based learning method, and is as powerful as $\PAC$ learning (the number of SGD iterations and size of the model used depend polynomially on the sample complexity of the method being simulated, but the mini-batch size $b$ and precision $\rho$ do not, and only need to satisfy $b\rho<1/8$---see formal results in \cref{sec:main-results}).